DorienHuijser/dorienhuijser.github.io/_posts/2021-02-10-First-post.md

 <h2>Want to do this too?</h2>

-If you only came here for yourself - who didn't? - I will soon write a short introductory tutorial that shows how I got things to work.
+If you only came here for yourself - who didn't? - I also wrote a short [introductory tutorial](2021-02-10-How-to-build-a-Jekyll-website) that shows how I got things to work.
 Hopefully, that will save you some precious time.